 Robert Marshall, representing Shelby County (term 2016 to 2020)

-The Commission meets once a month, the first Monday of the month, unless is it is holiday.
-If the first Monday of the month is a holiday, the meeting is held the second Monday of the month.
+The Commission meets the first Monday of each month, unless is it is holiday.
+If the first Monday of the month is a holiday, the meeting will be held the second Monday of the month.
+(See meeting dates below for the Commission's 2022-2023 schedules.)

-If you are interested in serving on the Commission or helping with its outreach activities, please do not hesitate to contact the Shelbyville, Simpsonville and Shelby County Commission on Human Rights
+If you are interested in serving on the Commission or helping with its outreach activities, please contact the Shelbyville, Simpsonville and Shelby County Commission on Human Rights